KuhleJames/Churn-Analysis-Dashboard/README.md

 - Add-On Services Help Retain Customers
   - Users with services like online security, device protection, and tech support are less likely to churn — bundled offerings appear to improve retention.
 - Demographics: Senior Citizens Churn Slightly More
-  - Senior citizens and customers without partners or dependents are marginally more prone to churn, suggesting opportunity for more personalized engagement.
+  - Senior citizens and customers without partners or dependents are marginally more prone to churn, suggesting opportunity for more personalised engagement.

 # Recommendations
-- Incentivize Long-Term Contracts
+- Incentivise Long-Term Contracts
   - Offer discounts or bundled packages for 1–2 year contracts to move customers away from month-to-month.
 - Encourage AutoPay Adoption
   - Introduce incentives for customers to use automatic payment methods, which correlate with lower churn.